-Learn about skin and nipple changes in the breast so you know when to see your health care provider.
+Learning about skin and nipple changes during breastfeeding can help take care of yourself and know when to see a health care provider.

 Notice Changes in Your Breasts and Nipples